FIRE-Phoebe/DRE/README.md

   <img src= 'Resources/images/percent_pop.png' width=650 height=400> </p>

 ### Examinations Admininstrated:
 We group the data by fiscal year, filter by examinated category, and visualize the results.
-Based on the Fiscal year from 2018-2022, the California Department of Real Estate total examination administrated of brokers vs. salespersons' graph shows below:
+Based on the Fiscal year 2018-2022, the California Department of Real Estate total examination administrated of broker vs. salesperson's graph show below:

   - During fiscal year(FY) 2019-2020, the number of **salesperson exams administrated** have dramatically decrease.
   - The number of **salespersons exams administrated** increased sharply after 2020; especially in FY 2022, it has reached a peak.